By Grace Van Duyn

 July 14, 2021

 Americans will never know even how many individuals, nonprofits, corporations, and government agencies—let alone all of their names—that volunteered or donated to help the U.S. public through the COVID-19 pandemic and resulting recession.
-So many jumped in,
+So many jumped

 By Emely Salguero